ncsu-landscape-dynamics/pops-core/TECHNICALDEBT.md

 Entries should be removed when resolved.
 Issue from tracker can be optionally linked in an entry.

+## 2019-06-14

+### Add

+- Documentation to previously implemented treatments is missing

 ## 2018-09-14 - SEID and multiple host handling